dashpay/docs/masternodes/setup.rst

    Dash Masternode Tool successful connection confirmations

-We will now use DMT to extract the transaction ID and legacy masternode key (necessary for successful startup during the DIP003 transition period).
-Carry out the following sequence of steps as shown in this
+We will now use DMT to enter some basic information about the masternode and extract the transaction ID.
+Carry out the following sequence of steps as shown in this screenshot:
-screenshot:

 .. figure:: img/setup-collateral-dmt-steps.png
    :width: 400px